Tuminha/Systemic-Health-Oral-Disease-Predictor/README.md

 ---

-*This project represents an innovative approach to periodontal disease prediction, combining machine learning expertise with clinical dental knowledge to advance preventive oral healthcare.
-Developed by Francisco Barbosa as part of ongoing research into AI applications in dental medicine.*
+*This project represents an innovative approach to dental caries prediction using systemic health markers, combining machine learning expertise with clinical dental knowledge to advance preventive oral healthcare.
+Developed by Francisco Barbosa as part of ongoing research into AI applications in dental medicine and novel biomarker discovery.*